Launch Your Online Business in Just 7 Days

 Systeme.io lets you set up and grow your mailing list with broadcasts, newsletters, and automated email sequences.

-You can test systeme.io for free, for as long as you like with the Freemium plan — we’ll let you decide.
+You can test systeme.io for free, for as long as you like with our Freemium plan — we’ll let you decide.

 So how does Shopify’s built-in blogging tool fare against other blogging tools?